Committee on the Status of Women

 - Make recommendations:

-- The CSW shall provide an annual report to the university President through the Office of the Executive Vice President for Academic and Research Affairs.
+- The CSW shall provide an annual report to the university President through the Office of the EVPARA.

-- The Committee may request reports from the Deans' offices and other responsible offices on issues relevant to its function.
+- The CSW may request reports from departments, committees and other responsible offices on issues relevant to its function.

-- The CSW will coordinate and recommend nominees for the Distinguished Professional Woman Award and the President’s Award for Mentoring Women for the support and advancement of women faculty and staff.
+- The CSW will coordinate and recommend nominees to the president’s office for awards in recognition and support of the advancement of women faculty and staff.

 Goals and Objectives